Louis Borders: Borders

 The original Borders bookstore was located in Ann Arbor, Michigan, where it was founded in 1971 by brothers Tom and Louis Borders during their undergraduate and graduate years at the University of Michigan.
 The Borders brothers' inventory system tailored each store's offerings to its community.
-Julie Borders, Louis's wife since 1969, had a strong influence on the stores due to her upbringing in Europe, specifically Budapest; Borders Cafes and the European selection of book titles both were owed to her.
+Kmart acquired the company for $125 million in 1991.
+In 2011, the company went bankrupt and closed.